canopas/canopas_unity/README.md

 * Unity allows you to create and manage multiple spaces.
 * You can easily add employees with different role types such as Admin, HR and Employee.

-:boom: Unity app uses `firestore` database.:boom
+:boom: Unity app uses `firestore` database. :boom:

 ## Getting started
 * Project setup instructions